ahmedgu2/cuda_cpp_programming/README.md

 ### DAY 14:
 - Read about precision loss for parallel reduction sum.
 Floating point sum yields different results depending on the algorithm, e.g. sequential sum (cpu version) results != Hierarchical reduction sum (gpu version) results.
 - Added an integer version of the kernel which yields the exact same result as the cpu version.

+### Day 15:
+- Started to work on implementing **Softmax**.
+- Got a refresher about the log-sum-exp and maximum tricks for numerical stability of softmax.
+- Implemented **1D Parallel maximum**.